farmOS/farmOS/docker/README.txt

 into a new directory on your server, rename it to `docker-compose.yml` and run `docker-compose up`.

-If you would like to experiment with installing farmOS on PostgreSQL with PostGIS, copy the `docker-compose.override.postgis.yml` file to the same directory and rename it to `docker-compose.override.yml`.
-This will override the `db` configuration from `docker-compose.development.yml`.

 ## Production environment

 To run a farmOS production environment, use `docker-compose.production.yml` as